htso/Coronavirus_Epidemic/README.md

 ### Model

 I use a simplified version of the SIR model, which is a standard formulation of disease transmission dynamics[4].
-In a SIR model, we track the time progression of three populations, namely, the susceptible, denoted by the variable S, the infective, or the variable I, and the removed, or R. If a person is healthy and has not contracted the epidemic, he/she belongs to class S. A sick person is in I, while the class R includes both the dead and those who have recovered from and thus are immune to the disease.
+In a SIR model, we track the time progression of three populations, namely, the susceptible, denoted by the variable `S`, the infective, by `I`, and the removed, or `R`.
+If a person is healthy and has not contracted the epidemic, he/she belongs to `S`.
+A sick person is in `I`, while `R` includes both the dead and those who have recovered from and thus are immune to the disease.

 The three state variables obey the following coupled non-linear differential equations,